 Why Rodents Are A Serious Problem For Jacksonville Homes

-Before we discuss the problems rodents cause in our Jacksonville homes, it is important to nail down what we mean when we use the term rodents.
+Before discussing the problems rodents cause in our Jacksonville homes, it is essential to nail down what we mean when using the term rodents.
 Of all the mammal species in the world, rodents make up the majority of them.
-There are more than 4,000 species of mammals in the worlds.
+There are more than 4,000 species of mammals in the world.
 Some estimate this to be more than 5,000.
 Either way, of all the mammals in the world, about 1,500 of them are rodents species.
 That's quite a high percentage!
 But only a tiny fraction of this group of these rodents are considered pests.
 And even fewer are considered household pests.
-When is the last time you heard of someone dealing with an infestation of prairie dogs or a house full of beavers?
+When was the last time you heard of someone dealing with an infestation of prairie dogs or a house full of beavers?
 Yeah.
 It doesn't happen.
-At least not that we’ve ever heard of.
-The rodents that usually get into our homes are usually mice, rats, and squirrels.
+At least not that we've ever heard of.
+The rodents that usually get into our homes are generally mice, rats, and squirrels.
 And, of these three, mice and rats are considered "common" invaders.
 So those are the two rodents we will be referring to in this article.

-If you are seeing rodents inside your Jacksonville home or you're detecting the signs of rodent activity, such as droppings in the backs of your drawers and cabinets or the distinct smell of urine and fecal matter, then there are a few things you should know:
+If you see rodents inside your Jacksonville home or you're detecting the signs of rodent activity, such as droppings in the backs of your drawers and cabinets or the distinct smell of urine and fecal matter, then there are a few things you should know:

 Common Rodent Problems

 - Rodents build nests.
 These nests are made from materials found in your home.
 They will chew on insulation, books, furniture, clothing, rugs, tapestries, curtains, and other objects to acquire materials for their nests.